OSInside/cloud-builder/doc/source/index.rst

 * `Matrix <https://matrix.org>`__

   An open network for secure, decentralized communication.
-Please find the ``#kiwi:matrix.org`` room via
+  As this project uses appliance building technology and is also one of my crazy ideas, you can find help in the ``#kiwi:matrix.org`` room via
   `Matrix <https://matrix.to/#kiwi:matrix.org>`__ on the web or by using the supported
   `clients <https://matrix.org/docs/projects/clients-matrix>`__.

+  Remember to have fun :-)